RFK crankshaft production systems

 The internal milling of crankshafts is a productive machining method offering the best possible stability and machining accuracy with the highest stock removal rate.
 Thanks to the special machine component arrangement, the HELLER RFK crankshaft production system is able to accomplish even the most difficult machining tasks for very low part costs.
 Special tool concepts allow simple setting activities, as well as a fast tool change.

-• machining using one or two milling units is possible
+- enables machining using one or two milling units

-• machining of bearing diameters and undercuts in a single operation is feasible
+- bearing diameters and undercuts can be machined in a single operation

-• high precision of machined surfaces makes rough grinding obsolete
+- high precision of the machined surfaces eliminates the need for rough grinding

 The following features can be machined (also in combination):